AJVancattenburch/fs-journal/notes/06-mvc.md

 ```

   <li>
-    Private functions are being written in the controller, they get an <b>underscore between the word "function" and the name it is given,</b> like in the example above. <i></i>
+    "Private" functions are being written in the controller, they get an <b>underscore between the word "function" and the name it is given,</b> like in the example above. <i></i>
   </li>

   <li>